johnsmillie-portfolio/SE450-JPaint/readme.md

 # Introduction
 This is the JPaint application produced for SE450 in Summer 2022 at DePaul Univesity, instructed by Jeff Sharpe.
 The substantive additions to the base code in this repository were made by John Smillie and David Zwerdling.

+NOTE: Starting 07/29/2022 all submissions to this project were written exclusively by John Smillie.

 # Grading Notes
 ## Missing Features